Preface

 The vendors aren’t going to fix AI’s hallucination problems any time soon.

-The AI Stability Framework approaches this as a client-side problem with a client-side solution.
-It doesn’t require any API keys, exploits, or hoping for a “better” model that might never appear.
-There are plenty of reasons why model-training tweaks, research papers and vendor fixes haven’t solved this (which is why this e-book exists), but here’s the biggest one: what is a Human user?
-An AI instance doesn’t perceive you as a Human user; the simple reality of its deployment architecture means it can’t perceive you at all.
-It has your input, and nothing else.
-You are input.
+An AI instance doesn’t perceive you as a Human user, because the reality of its deployment architecture means it can’t perceive you at all.
+It has your input and nothing else, therefore you are input.
 The developers, researchers and vendors are all telling the AI to care about an abstraction called a “Human.”
-No amount of model improvement, guardrails, safety training or content filters will help if you’re aiming it all at the wrong thing.
+No amount of model improvement, guardrails, safety training or content filtering will help if you’re aiming it all at the wrong target.

-Meanwhile, real people are losing real time and effort to AI hallucination (and worse).
-The AI Stability Framework recognizes the real problem, so its simple tool applies structural and behavioral fixes that effectively stabilize AI sessions NOW.
+Meanwhile, real people are losing real time and effort (and worse) to AI hallucination.
+The AI Stability Framework recognizes the real problem, so its simple tools apply structural and behavioral patches that meaningfully stabilize AI sessions NOW.
 Not when the AI companies get around to it, and not when regulators force them to do it.
-The AI Stability Framework lets you fix it for yourself, today:

 It’s unconventional, but it works.
 Read more if you want to know why.